Wilfix07/SaaS/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide will walk you through deploying the SaaS AI Prompt Generator to Vercel.
+This guide will walk you through deploying the AI Prompt Generator to Vercel.

 ## Prerequisites